Quick Start Guide

 1

-Create OAuth 2.0 Credentials Google Cloud Console
+Create OAuth 2.0 credentials (web application) in Google Cloud Console

 2